2021wodonnell/CS50/Cnotes.md

 Array - contiguous "Chunk" of memory for storing information i.e. char is 1 but int is 4

 [ ] is used to say, "I have one variable, but want x amount of unique values"

+Use 43:00 on cs50 lecture 2 video for help on arrays

+int score[3]
+  get 3 scores [][][]
+  score is a variable, but you want 3 seperate answers

+"global" variable
+  const int COUNT = 3;   <---- This can help avoid putting 3, 3, 3, 3 making it easier to change into a new value / usually written in all caps to show a universal variable int score[count]

+const- can't change this variable/ helps remove human error

+combine string and array and use this to check the length of the string

+use 55:00 for the string and array use

+It is bad practice to put function in loop initialization